-5 mm 24 1 Course Outcomes: Student should be able to As 2
+8 month 24 5 Course Outcomes: Student should be able to A 2

 CO1 State the different physical quantities, identify the proper unit of it and to estimate error in the measurement of physical quantities.
 CO2 Apply laws of motion in various engineering applications. СОЗ Create awareness about the properties and application of light, LASER, Ultrasonic waves, sound waves and nanotechnology in engineering field.
 CO4 Identify the physical properties of the various materials such as elasticity, viscosity.